jworth/testclass/course/content/en/class2/intro.md

   class starts later in the week.
 expectsubmission: true
 ---
-# Week 2 - Interpretation
+# Class 2 - Interpretation

 How do we as photographers tell the story of a subject that is missing?
 How might one tell the story of loss, of the deceased, the invisible?